habarcs/TeamBananaBread/README.md

     # install project in editable mode
     pip install -r requirements.txt
 ```
+For faster synchronization to the virtual machine, it may be a good idea to store the venv outside the project directory.

 ### Datasets
-All data is stored in the `data/` directory, the datasets module is responsible for downloading and loading the data.
+All data is stored in the `../data/` directory; for easier synchronization of the code it is outside the project directory.
+The datasets module is responsible for downloading and loading the data, here each dataset used is defined in its own file.
+All dataloaders are defined in `datasets/data_fetch.py`

-### Code quality
+### Training
-Before commiting always format code with an autoformatter.
-In pycharm  Ctrl+Alt+L on Windows and Linux or ⌘⌥L on macOS.

-Also check for lint errors with pylint or the built-in linter.
-On github after every commit, pylint is run, try to fix all errors before merging.
+The main training logic is defined in the `trainer` package. `trainer.__init__.py` contains the main training and test loops.
+For each model there is a specific file for its training, this is the entrypoint of the code.
+Models are saved in the `results` directory.

 ## Assignment: Fine-grained classification
 Fine-grained classification in Neural Networks for Computer Vision